Malaysia Premier Futsal League (women)

 The Malaysia Premier Futsal League (Wanita) is the top flight women's futsal league in Malaysia.
-The league is the women's category of Malaysia Premier Futsal League, managed by the Football Association of Malaysia (FAM).
+The league is managed by the Football Association of Malaysia (FAM).
 The competition has been founded in 2007.

 History

 The Liga Futsal Kebangsaan (Wanita) has been founded when the women categories was introduced for the Liga Futsal Kebangsaan in 2007.
 For 2007 season, FELDA has become the official sponsor for the competition and the competition name has incorporated the sponsor name and called as Liga Futsal Kebangsaan FAM/FELDA and the partnership continue until the end of 2015 season.

 Selangor, captained by the instrumental Shahila Yunus won back-to-back titles in the 2009-10 season and 2010-11 season.

 The league has been resumed for a new season in February 2017 and competed among six clubs.

 Clubs

 Below are the list of clubs which competed in the 2017 season women's categories.